 Chances are your inbox is already overcrowded and cluttered with emails from various sources, and one thing you don't need in there is another CC storm.

-If your existing e-mail system makes it nearly impossible to find what you need or effectively manage documents and information flow, you and your team might be ready for an internal blogging platform.
+If your existing e-mail system makes it nearly impossible to find what you need or effectively manage documents and information flow, you and your team might be ready for a new internal communications platform such as an internal blog.

-2) Create searchable, permanent archive of company knowledge
+2) Every business needs a searchable and permanent archive of company knowledge

-An internal blog provides organized and structured environment for all of your internal content and becomes an easily searchable archive available at any time to every team member.
+An internal company blog provides an organized and structured environment for all of your internal content and becomes an easily searchable archive available at any time to every team member.

-All internal knowledge published on an internal blog stays there permanently, and long after former employees have left the building.
+All internal knowledge published on an internal blog stays there forever - long after (former) employees leave the building.
 Any employee who has a question can search the internal blog archive for an answer.

 In addition, it improves internal team communication and productivity by letting employees bounce ideas around and disseminate their experiences rapidly and informally.